Smart Grid: Cyber-Physical Operation, Security and Quantum

 Areas of expertise

-This is a unique Canadian facility that is used to study the control and communication of a large-scale smart grid.
+This unique Canadian facility is used to study the control and communication of a large-scale smart grid.
 This research infrastructure platform includes world-class facilities in quantum cryptography, cyber-physical security as well as the operations of smart grids.
 Quantum cryptography offers unconditional security based on the laws of physics.
-We will build a measurement-device-independent quantum key distribution (QKD) network, which provides unconditional security even with untrusted relays, thus paving the way to a future quantum internet.
-We will study cyber-physical security of smart grids, thus securing our critical infrastructure.
-We will perform large-scale simulations of the operations of a large power generation and distribution network.
-Our simulations will greatly enhance our understanding of the operations and security of our power grid.
+The research team will build a measurement-device-independent quantum key distribution (QKD) network, which provides unconditional security even with untrusted relays, thus paving the way to a future quantum internet.
+The team studies cyber-physical security of smart grids to help secure critical infrastructure.
+They also perform large-scale simulations of the operations of a large power generation and distribution network.
+Their simulations greatly enhance our understanding of the operations and security of our power grid.

 Research services

-Prototyping and testing of quantum technologies (including single photon detectors and single photon sources).
-Battle-testing quantum key distribution networks.
-Modelling of power distribution networks.
-Simulations of cyber-physical security of critical infrastructure.
+• Prototyping and testing of quantum technologies (including single photon detectors and single photon sources)

 Sectors of application